DX View

 UNUN and antenna.
 Very little reflected

 power toward the radio.
-All that power is
+All that power

-'footprint' as seen on PSK reporter
+increased my 'footprint' as seen on PSK

-significantly.
+reporter significantly.

-- MFJ 1708B-SDRS SDR Receiver
+MFJ 1708B-SDRS SDR

-TR Switch
+Receiver TR Switch

-NOTE: This switch makes it possible to run the
+NOTE: This switch makes it

-RSP1a as a spectrum analyzer looking at the output
+possible to run the RSP1a as a spectrum analyzer

-of the radio.
-It also allows the SDR to be
+also allows the SDR to be used to observe a wide

-while operating the transmitter.
+spectrum of frequencies while operating the

-- MFJ 1701 6 port Antenna
+MFJ 1701 6 port Antenna

 Switch common through NI4L

-HF Choke Line Isolator (CM choke) to reduce RFI.
+HF Choke Line Isolator (CM choke) to reduce

-- SDR Play RSP1a (Software: SDR Uno) connected
+SDR Play RSP1a (Software: SDR Uno) connected

 through the TR switch to allow receive